SahitiC/procrastination_taxonomy/README.md

 # Weighting waiting: A decision-theoretic taxonomy of procrastination and delay

-This repository contains code and data for
+This repository contains code and data for the paper

 Authors: [Sahiti Chebolu](https://www.kyb.tuebingen.mpg.de/person/107410/2549) and [Peter Dayan](https://www.mpg.de/12309357/biologische-kybernetik-dayan)